raceintospace/raceintospace/doc/manual/manual.md

 Lunar Modules should ideally be tested before they're used for the actual landing.
 RIS uses a system of LM Points to model this.
 To avoid penalties on your landing you will need at least 3 LM Points, which you get from LM tests (which are always manned).
 Tests in Earth orbit are worth 1 point; those in lunar orbit are worth 2 points.
 You could run three Earth-orbital tests to get your three points, or one Earth-orbital and one lunar-orbital (as happened with Apollos 9 and 10).
 You could do two lunar-orbital tests if you wished, though there's no advantage to accumulating more than 3 LM Points.

-If you have fewer than 3 LM Points, your lunar landings will face a penalty on the LM portions of the lunar landing.
-Each LM step will be penalized 3% per missing LM Point, so if you performed no tests, you would face a 9% penalty; if you performed one Earth-orbital test, you'd be docked 6% on those steps.
+If you have fewer than 3 Points, your lunar landings will face a penalty on the LM portions of the lunar landing.
+Each LM step will be penalized 3% per missing Point, so if you performed no tests, you would face a 9% penalty; if you performed one Earth-orbital test, you'd be docked 6% on those steps.
 Direct ascent capsules do not require LM tests; neither do Soyuz Lunar Landings, which use a Kicker-C in place of an LM.
 In fact you cannot perform LM tests with direct ascent capsules, or with C-Kickers.
 (The only exception is that a Soyuz Lunar Landing can be downgraded a Lunar Orbital LM Test, if you really want to test your C-Kicker before landing with it, but it doesn't give LM Points for those tests.)

 ## STRATEGY